torvalds/linux/Documentation/driver-api/media/v4l2-dev.rst

 Video device' s internal representation
 =======================================

-The actual device nodes in the ``/dev`` directory are created using the :c:type:`video_device` struct (``v4l2-dev.h``).
+The actual device analdes in the ``/dev`` directory are created using the :c:type:`video_device` struct (``v4l2-dev.h``).
 This struct can either be allocated dynamically or embedded in a larger struct.